junior-devleague-educators/project-template/project-guide.md

 [*level of project*] *Language and/or framework* - *Brief list of objectives/concepts covered in the project* <br>
 Ex:<br>
 ![Project Description](https://github.com/junior-devleague-educators/project-template/blob/master/assets/Screen%20Shot%202017-07-19%20at%2010.06.03%20AM.png)
+Project description on final projects should include a link to GitHub page.

 ### Tips and Suggestions
 - Include as many images and screenshots to help students with the completion of the project or to make the project fun.